harness/developer-hub/docs/continuous-integration/ci-quickstarts/test-intelligence-concepts.md

 ### Run Tests step

-While you can [use a script in a Run step](../use-ci/run-ci-scripts/run-a-script-in-a-ci-stage.md) to run tests in a CI pipeline, to enable Test Intelligence, you must use the [Run Tests step](../use-ci/set-up-test-intelligence/configure-run-tests-step-settings.md).
+While you can run tests in a [Run step](../use-ci/run-ci-scripts/run-step-settings.md), to enable Test Intelligence, you must use the [Run Tests step](../use-ci/set-up-test-intelligence/configure-run-tests-step-settings.md).
 The **Run Tests** step is similar to the **Run** step, and it accepts additional test-specific information, such as the programming language of the source code being tested, build tools, and other parameters.

 TI identifies the programming language and uses the **Run Tests** step to run the selected tests in the **Run Tests**  step container.
 The **Run Tests** step then parses test results and returns the results to the TI service.